Chemotactic self-caging in active emulsions: Results

-We experimentally studied individual droplet-trail interactions by placing droplets at low number densities in aqueous surfactant solutions in shallow Hele-Shaw microfluidic reservoirs.
-We recorded and analysed the droplet trajectories via video microscopy and mined the data for trail interactions (see Supp.~Mat., section~\ref{SIsec:improcessing} for criteria).

-\figref{fig:Autochemotactic} shows examples of crossing and reflecting interactions and the extracted data for the following droplet's signed trail distance $d$, speed $V$ and orientation $\theta$ (as shown in panels e and f for the interactions in b and c).

-Since our model assumes the preceding droplet to move in a pristine medium with isotropic chemical field, we selected interactions where its motion that can locally be well approximated by a straight line (red trajectories in \figref[a,b]{fig:Autochemotactic}), and where we assume the chemical gradient in the trail to evolve according to \eqnref{eq:chemicalProfile}.

-The droplet approaches the trail at an incident angle $\theta_{\rm inc}$ with respect to the first trajectory (the blue trajectory in \figref[a]{fig:Autochemotactic}).
-An interaction starts and ends when the distance $|d|$ between the droplet and the trail falls below a threshold value \CM{$d_\text{max}=220\,\mu$m}.
-We identify the points of intersection (green points in a and b), or, for reflection, closest approach on each trajectory, and define the time lag $\Delta t$ as the interval between each droplet passing these points, and the time origin $t_0$ as the respective point in time for the following droplet.
-We note that for non-specular reflections with $\alpha_0\ne0$ (\eqnref{eq:posDynamics}) the time of maximum rotation rate, $t_\text{turn}=|\rm d\theta/d\rm t|_{\rm max}$, should be slightly delayed with respect to the time of closest approach.
+We now proceed to study the individual droplet-trail interactions in a quasi-2D microfluidic geometry (details in Appendix,~\ref{SIsec:improcessing}). \figref[A,B]{fig:Autochemotactic} show examples of crossing and reflecting events, respectively (videos S2 and S3).
+The following droplet (red trajectory) approaches at an incident angle $\theta_{\rm inc}$ with respect to the first trajectory (blue).
+An interaction starts and ends when the distance $|d|$ between the droplet and the trail falls below a threshold value $d_\text{max}=\SI{220}{\um}$.
+We identify the points of intersection (green points), or, for reflection, closest approach on each trajectory, and define the time lag $\Delta t$ as the interval between each droplet passing these points, and the time origin $t_0$ as the respective point in time for the following droplet.
+We observe, for similar $\theta_\text{inc}$, a transition from reflection to crossing with increasing $\Delta t$.

-We observe that the probability of crossing versus reflection depends both on $\theta_\text{inc}$ -- for a shallow angle of incidence, the required turning rate for reflection is lower -- and on $\Delta t$, which determines the gradient strength (\eqnref{eq:chemicalProfile}).
-We illustrate this in \figref[a,b]{fig:Autochemotactic}: we observe, for similar $\theta_\text{inc}$, a transition from reflection to crossing with increasing $\Delta t$.
-As shown in panels (d) and (f), there is also evidence of non-specular reflection, as well as the following droplet slowing down and speeding up around $t_0$, suggesting a negative $\alpha_0$.

-To derive a phase diagram for crossing and reflection in $(\Delta t,\theta_\text{inc})$ space, we will now proceed to a quantitative estimate of the model's parameters by numerical fits to our recorded data.